dmunozv04/ciao_vsc/README.md

 When debugging a **Ciao Prolog** file, every step taken by the debugger is marked with a blue line in the source code.
 This visual indication helps users track the debugger's progress and location.
 For more on using the source debugger.

+### Change Ciao Prolog Version

+It is possible to choose which version of **Ciao Prolog** is used when creating a **Ciao Top Level**.
+By default, the extension looks for all the directories under `~/.ciaoroot`.
+However, you can register a custom location by using the command provided for that purpose.
+The commands provided are:

+- `Ciao: Change Ciao Version`
+- `Ciao: Register Ciao Version`
+- `Ciao: Remove Ciao Version`

 These features make the **Ciao Prolog Language Support** extension a powerful tool for developing **Ciao Prolog** applications in Visual Studio Code.
 To learn more about each feature, refer to the respective sections linked above.

 ## Usage